The next chapter

 JASON SOBOCINSKI - EVENTS / OWNER

 Jason is everyone's best friend.
 The kind of energy that fills a room when he walks in.
 But it didn't come easy, over a decade of dedication towards the hospitality industry to turn him into one of the most well know restauranteurs in Connecticut.
-Growing up in Wooster Sq., Jason began his career being an everything kind of guy at Chestnut Fine Foods on State St. After graduating from Boston University, Jason peaked a curiosity in cheese while working at Formaggio Kitchen in Cambridge.
+Growing up in Wooster Sq., Jason began his career being an everything kind of guy at Chestnut Fine Foods on State St. After graduating from Boston University, Jason piqued a curiosity in cheese while working at Formaggio Kitchen in Cambridge.
 Upon leaving Formaggio to come back to his home city, Jason had become a cheesemonger - aka, cheese expert.
 And thus, a vision for changing New Haven's food scene was born.
 Although Jason's official title of his first restaurant was "Bus Boy", he saw an opening in the Elm City and approached it with passion.
 Jason opened Caseus Fromagerie & Bistro on the corner of Whitney and Trumbull - yes, where Olmo now lives.
-Caseus became an instant hit with a world class cheese selection, French and American classics executed with the best ingredients, and a laid back yet chaotic atmosphere way ahead of it's time.
+Caseus became an instant hit with a world class cheese selection, French and American classics executed with the best ingredients, and a laid back yet chaotic atmosphere way ahead of its time.
 Caseus, and working for Jason, became a restaurant that has turned out many young entrepreneurs all across the country.
 But it was not always about the cheese and the food, Jason preached great hospitality is what gets guests back through the doors.
 He learned this from his uncle Tony at Tre Scalini and to this day, that experience of learning how to treat your guests is still one of the most exciting times he had ever been a part of.
 Jason is driven by the image of the perfect service - one where the dining room is buzzing with energy and the kitchen is humming like a well oiled machine.
 Many have asked Jason why he closed the doors of Caseus to help be a part of the opening of Olmo, he answers by yelling loudly, "Brunch!
 Bagels!
 The future!
 Vegetables on Coals!
 Smells!
 Cheese!"
 Jason is the proud father to three children and a great dane with is wife in Hamden.